Licensing laws are safety measures proven to promote safe gun ownership and reduce gun deaths.

 Nebraska issues handgun certificates, although handgun purchasers outside Omaha who purchase from licensed dealers or who have a concealed weapons permit do not need a handgun certificate.
 Purchasers from private sellers must obtain a handgun certificate.
 Handgun certificates are valid for three years.

-New York requires a license to purchase or possess a handgun.49 Handgun licenses in New York must be recertified every five years and must specify the weapon by caliber, make, model, manufacturer’s name and serial number.
+New York requires a license to purchase or possess a handgun or semiautomatic rifle.61 Licenses in New York must be recertified every five years and handgun licenses must specify the weapon by caliber, make, model, manufacturer’s name and serial number.
 Specific provisions apply to permits in New York City, where the duration is three years, and in Nassau, Suffolk, and Westchester Counties, where the duration is five years.

 Though there is no formal certificate or permitting process, effective July 1, 2019, Washington requires purchasers of semiautomatic rifles to have completed a safety training program in the past five years.
 This program must include instruction on: basic firearms safety, safe storage, talking to children about gun safety, suicide prevention, safe handling of firearms, and state and federal firearms laws, including prohibited firearms transfers.